Connectivity is a defining feature of modern economies as global communities, economies and countries become closely linked.

 Dublin’s deep-water port is a modern and sophisticated facility that caters for freight, ferry and cruise traffic.
 Just minutes from the city centre, it is quickly and easily accessible by road and public transport.

-Its main activity is freight handling and 81% of the port’s volumes are in Ro-Ro trailers or Lo-Lo containers.
-In 2023, the port has seen positive growth indicators in areas such as import of new trad vehicles,67,00 units, bulk liquid imports and ferry transportation increasing by 13.6% on year figures.
+Its main activity is freight handling and 82% of the port’s volumes are in Ro-Ro trailers or Lo-Lo containers.
+In 2023, the port saw positive growth indicators in a number of areas, with new trade vehicle imports rising by 40.3% to 67,000 units, bulk liquid petroleum imports at a record high, and increases in both ferry passenger and tourist vehicle numbers.

 Roads

 The implementation of the government’s ‘Transport 21’ strategy saw a rapid improvement in Ireland’s road and motorway network.
-This strengthened Ireland’s national and international connectivity for motorists and freight traffic, promoting sustainable national economic and employment growth.
+This strengthened national and international connectivity for motorists and freight traffic.

 Rail network